In partnership with KRA Brown and Shark ESMS Ltd

 H2S can be smelled from 0.1ppm, has a time dependant permitted exposure limit 10-50ppm and potentially life threatening effects at 200ppm.
 This compares to the much higher lower explosive limit of 4.5% so it is considered primarily to be a toxic risk rather than an explosive risk

-These are present in the vapour, as can usually be seen in the residue from any vents.
+These are present in the vapour, as can usually be seen in the residue from the vent pipes.

 The Bitumen dust particulate is of concern for some equipment protection techniques as, although not necessarily a hybrid environment, Bitumen’s highly adhesive nature is of concern when using flameproof ex d protection.
 It has the very real potential to affect or even block the flamepath causing protection failure.

-Certainly Ex d enclosures would not be recommended where bitumen vapour is expected
+Certainly Ex d enclosures with flamepaths would not be recommended where bitumen is the vapour source and particulates could be present.

 As information on the gas/vapour is not available a more pragmatic approach could be investigated and, subject to justification, reasonable assumptions made.